-In September, Ubisoft hinted at the elimination of the early access period of Assassin's Creed Shadows when it announced the game's delay to February 14, 2025.
-It explained that "all players will be able to enjoy the game at the same time."
-Now, it has been officially confirmed and is no longer a speculation by players.
-The Ubisoft community manager UbiRealDude wrote a statement on the official Assassin's Creed Discord saying that "there is no early access for AC Shadows anymore."
-With that said, they explain that it will be released at the same time as the standard edition on February 14.
+In September, Ubisoft hinted at the elimination of the early access period for the long awaited Assassin's Creed Shadows when it shifted the game's launch date to February 14, 2025.
+It explained that "all players will be able to enjoy the game at the same time," suggesting that the inclusion of an early access would be unfair for other patient gamers.

 Ubisoft Compensates For The Early Access Period